apache/ozone/hadoop-hdds/docs/content/security/SecurityAcls.md

   limitations under the License.
 -->

 Ozone supports a set of native ACLs.
-These ACLs can be used independently or along with Ranger.
-If Apache Ranger is enabled, then ACL will be checked first with Ranger and then Ozone's internal ACLs will be evaluated.
+These ACLs can be used independently of ozone ACL plugin such as Ranger.
+If Apache Ranger plugin for Ozone is enabled, then ACL will be checked with Ranger.

 Ozone ACLs are a super set of Posix and S3 ACLs.